scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 this correlation score, we take the event 3146815, which has the largest number of data associate with it, and compute the correlation coefficient with each of the other events in the Northridge dataset.
-According to [HASH]_, the Northridge dataset we analyzed is expected to contain similar source mechanisms and certainly we see that the correlation score is high for the majority of the events.
+According to [HASH]_, the NorthRidge dataset we analyzed is expected to contain similar source mechanisms and certainly we see that the correlation score is high for the majority of the events.
 To test the sensitivity of the metric, we also compute